Coronavirus Information and Resources for UC Davis International Students and Scholars

 Planned Educational Leave Program (PELP)

-• Is Planned Educational Leave Program (PELP) an option for me?
+- Is Planned Educational Leave Program (PELP) an option for me?

-• Planned Educational Leave Program (PELP) allows any continuing undergraduate or graduate level student to temporarily suspend academic work at UC Davis while maintaining academic status with the University.
+- Planned Educational Leave Program (PELP) allows any continuing undergraduate or graduate level student to temporarily suspend academic work at UC Davis while maintaining academic status with the University.
 Undergraduates are eligible for only one term of PELP during their academic career at UC Davis.
 For graduate students, the maximum leave is up to one year.
 PELP application deadline is the 10th day of instruction for each term.

 We recommend that you meet with your Dean’s Office International Academic Advisor or Graduate Coordinator to discuss whether PELP or withdrawal is the best option.
 If your academic advisor agrees that PELP is the right choice for you, you must complete the Voluntary Departure form in iGlobal, which can be found in iGlobal under Departures from UC Davis.
 To maintain your status, you must depart the United States no later than October 14, 2020.

-• If I go on Planned Educational Leave Program (PELP) and I’m in my home country and can’t get back within 5 months to be reactivated, will I need a new I-20?
+Returning F-1 students can request reactivation in iGlobal.
+Returning J-1 students should contact their SISS Student Advisor. - If I go on Planned Educational Leave Program (PELP) and I’m in my home country and can’t get back within 5 months to be reactivated, will I need a new I-20?

-• Yes, SISS will reissue a new I-20 for your return for Fall Quarter 2020 or later.
+Yes, SISS will reissue a new I-20 for your return for Fall Quarter 2020 or later.
 F-1 students should request a new I-20 through iGlobal.
 They will pay the SEVIS fee and receive a new SEVIS ID number.
 They can return 30 days before the start of the term, and their CPT/OPT eligibility will restart.
 Be sure to check your visa and passport expiration dates.
-J-1 students should contact their SISS Student Advisor
+J-1 students should contact their SISS Student Advisor.

 If you cannot return in time to start classes the quarter you are due back, you may miss your pass time to register and it could lead to issues with your visa, immigration, and academic status.